|

 I purchased this unit for tailgating to operate my electric smoker, small freezer, and other essentials like a sound system, etc.

 WEN delivered my unit before the delivery date with no damage; the box includes an oil funnel, engine oil, mobility kit, some tools, and a user manual.
-Though this isn’t an expensive unit like the Champion 4500 and Westinghouse WGen9500DF, it is still constructed from a high-grade metal that can be felt by knocking up the frame.
+Though this isn’t an expensive unit like the champion 4500 and Westinghouse WGen9500DF, still it is constructed from a high-grade metal that can be felt by knocking up the frame.

 WEN DF475T Dual Fuel First look